 All electrical devices are rated based on the maximum power it can consume or generate or transfer.
 When few of them are rated in KW (kilowatts) or watts, few others are rated in kVA (kilo volt-ampere) or VA (volt-ampere).
-Transformers are in one of those devices that are rated in kVA or VA.
+Transformers are rated in kVA or VA and not in kilowatts.
 It can be noted that all those electric loads such as motors, lamps, heaters etc. are always rated in kW whereas equipment used for power generation and transmission (generators and transformers) are rated in kVA.
 In this article illustrates why transformers are rated in kVA and why not it is rated in kW.

 Any piece of electrical equipment is rated based on how much current it can handle at a particular voltage and the losses occurring in it.
 The same applies to power transformers also.
 Transformers are rated based on the maximum power that they can transfer from their primary side to the secondary side while taking losses in the account.
 Transformers are rated in VA, kVA or MVA and never in KW.